Wilfrid M. de Freitas - Bookseller

 SquareCigarette CardsSquare

 Originally used as stiffeners for cigarette packs, these cards became collectibles once manufacturers began printing images on them, and issuing subject groups.
 In the 1920s, John Player & Sons created these sets with illustrations by H.M.
 Brock, who had earlier designed posters for the D'Oyly Carte.
-Each card illustrates a prinpcipal character from the G& S operas, with a role description on verso.
+Each card illustrates a prinpcipal character from a G& S opera, with a role description on verso.

 G-2989